 The people who call St. Clair Shores home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Clair Shores residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in St. Clair Shores include German, Polish, Irish, Italian, and English.

 The most common language spoken in St. Clair Shores is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Polish and Italian.